Sarung Keme

 Emilio Morenatti/Pool/AP

 The coffin is carried into Westminster Abbey after a short procession from Westminster Hall, where the Queen was lying in state.
-The coffin was draped with the Royal Standard, and the Instruments of State -- the Imperial State Crown and regalia --
+The coffin was draped with the Royal Standard, and the Instruments of State -- the Imperial State Crown and regalia -- were laid upon it along with a flower wreath.

 Photos: The funeral of Queen Elizabeth II